Update 21st January 2021

 Payment in most places is preferred by card – contactless is the best choice.

 Menus are not allowed to be re-used, so will either be disposable, or in most cases, via QR code.
 Have a code scanner on your phone, and it will open the menu for you.

 Separate areas for sunbeds and umbrellas will be set up, with 1.5 metres between those from different households.
 Collectors will be responsible for disinfecting beds between users, who are asked to place towels on the sunbeds and disinfect their hands before using them.

 Life guards are responsible for limiting overall numbers on beaches if necessary.

-Some will take your temperature on arrival, most will ask you to put on gloves and all require masks.
+Some will take your temperature on arrival, and all require masks.
 There are no limits on how many members of a family can go in at any one time.